tieto-public-cloud/az-tf-monitoring/README.md

 - Switches to enable monitoring only for needed resource types
 - Use log workspace and query alerts types on that log workspace
 - Should be able to create custom alerts
-- Metric alerts are out of scope
+- Metric alerts are supported just for custom alerts

 ## Monitoring modules usage

 The TF code calls root module in ./modules/monitoring to deploy following resources:
-- If needed - Resource group and Log Analytics Workspace.
 - Action groups.
-- Enable resource tags in monitoring if switched on.
+- Enable resource tags in monitoring (deploys Azure Function)
 - Calls child module at ./modules/alerts for each monitoring alert bundle that is supposed to be deployed.
+- Calls child module at ./modules/custom_metric_alerts for any metric alerts

-### Module "alerts"
+### Module "alerts" and "custom_metric_alerts"

 Code common for all alert bundles that creates alerts based on variable input.
 Called from "monitoring" module.
+Alerts module is used for query based alerts
+Custom metric alerts are used for metric based alerts

 ### Module "monitoring"